niconap/enchant/README.md

-# Work in progress: Enchant
+# Enchant - ON HOLD

 Enchant is a CSS framework providing clean, simple, but accessible components with ease.